hammlab/Crowd-ML/client/iOS/readme.md

 ##### How to set up Xcode

 1. The code needs Firebase library, which is already in the project.
 You shoud already install it in above step 3.
 2. Download training images files and training labels files from "data" folder, and put them in "FireBase_Demo" folder.
+Note: files need to be renamed if a filename contains ".".
+For example, if a filename is "test.file.dat", please delete "."(testfile.dat) or change "." to another symbol(test_file.dat).

 ##### How to use the app